 Individuals who specialise in Gym Instruction provide individually tailored client assessments, provide technique correction as needed, and develop and demonstrate programs.
 They also provide supervision of a facility or service, keep equipment clean, tidy and well maintained, and handle various customer inquiries.

-- Satisfactory completion of all units of work available in 360 hours of study is required to be eligible for this qualification.
-Only SBATs are able to undertake 360 hours of study in Fitness.
+- Satisfactory completion of all units of work available in 300 hours of study is required to be eligible for this qualification.
+Only SBATs are able to undertake the 60 hours of Specialisation study in Fitness.

 - Students undertaking 240 hour course will be eligible to achieve a Statement of Attainment towards Certificate III in Fitness.